Gnutella: History

 The first client (also called Gnutella) from which the network got its name was developed by Justin Frankel and Tom Pepper of Nullsoft in early 2000, soon after the company's acquisition by AOL.
 On March 14, the program was made available for download on Nullsoft's servers.
 The event was prematurely announced on Slashdot, and thousands downloaded the program that day.
-The source code was to be released later, under the GNU General Public License (GPL); however, the original developers never got the chance to accomplish this purpose.
+The source code was to be released later, under the GNU General Public License (GPL); however, the original developers never got the chance to do this.

-The next day, AOL stopped the availability of the program over legal concerns and restrained Nullsoft from doing any further work on the project.
+The next day, AOL removed the program from its website over legal concerns and restrained Nullsoft from doing any further work on the project.
 This did not stop Gnutella; after a few days, the protocol had been reverse engineered, and compatible free and open source clones began to appear.
 This parallel development of different clients by different groups remains the modus operandi of Gnutella development today.

 Among the first independent Gnutella pioneers were Gene Kan and Spencer Kimball, who launched the first portal aimed to assemble the open-source community to work on Gnutella and also developed "GNUbile", one of the first open-source (GNU-GPL) programs to implement the Gnutella protocol.

 The Gnutella network is a fully distributed alternative to such semi-centralized systems as FastTrack (KaZaA) and the original Napster.
 The initial popularity of the network was spurred on by Napster's threatened legal demise in early 2001.
 This growing surge in popularity revealed the limits of the initial protocol's scalability.
 In early 2001, variations on the protocol (first implemented in proprietary and closed source clients) allowed an improvement in scalability.
 Instead of treating every user as client and server, some users were now treated as ultrapeers, routing search requests and responses for users connected to them.